 Do you hire a Trademark Attorney or Trademark Lawyer?

 Whilst both can be used, a Trademark Lawyer may have limited knowledge of trademark legislation compared to a Trademark Attorney.
-Generally, a Trademark Attorney is preferable as they have unique highly specialised experience and qualifications in Trademark Law.
+Generally, a Trademark Attorney is preferable as they have unique highly specialized experience and qualifications in Trademark Law.

 Some of the key differences are highlighted below.